UIUC-iSchool-DataViz/spr2024/week01/lecture01.md

 * What are the most memorable movies you saw over the last year?
 * Do you prefer cats or dogs?
 * How would you quantify your experience in visualization?
-* How many hours do you spend online in classes each week?

 ---